-Overall, the EEAP believes that the PSP should put more effort into presenting itself to its students and the public in order to be in line with the demands placed on institutions to provide accessible, accurate and current information about their postgraduate study programmes and benefits.
-At present, basic information such as the structure of the PSP, mode of attendance and admission procedures is missing from the PSP website.
-Significant changes are needed to ensure informed decision-making, accountability, and the overall quality of higher education.
+Overall, the EEAP believes that the PSP provides a wide array of useful information for interested parties.
+This dedication is in line with the demands placed on Institutions to provide accurate and current information about their postgraduate study programmes and benefits both the institutions and the individuals, ensuring informed decision-making, accountability, and the overall quality of higher education.
+There is a need to further develop the website of the PSP.

-Principle 8: Public information concerning the postgraduate study programmes
+Principle 8: Public information concerning the postudy programmes ostgraduate

-Fully compliant
+Fully compliant X

-Substantially compliant x
+Substantially compliant

 Partially compliant

 Non-compliant